 1. Not all services are the same

-As you saw in the video above, Money Talks News founder Stacy Johnson recently used a car buying concierge service, Authority Auto, that saved him $2,000, but he spent $795 to do it, so he only netted $1,205.
-Still, spending $795 to make $2,000 is a 60 percent return on investment within a very short time — good by pretty much any standard.
+Money Talks News founder Stacy Johnson recently used a car buying concierge service, Authority Auto, that saved him $2,000.
+He spent $795 to do it, so he only had a net $1,205 savings.
+Still, spending $795 to save $2,000 is a good return on investment.

 I could have gone to a car concierge like the one Stacy used.
 They generally charge customers a flat fee or a percentage of the savings they generate for the buyer.
 Generally, a concierge scores deals by casting a wider net.
-As the name implies, concierges excel at buying luxury or harder-to-find vehicles.
+As the name implies, a concierge excels at buying luxury or harder-to-find vehicles.

 In addition, there are car-buying services available through membership organizations, such as the AAA Auto Buying Service and the Costco Auto Program.
 (AAA is regional or sometimes just by state, so it’s best to just track down the link on your local club’s website.
 Go to www.aaa.com to get started.)
 Many credit unions also offer this service, like this one from PenFed, or this one from USAA.